-HSRP allows you to configure two or more routers as standby routers and only a single router as active router at a time.
-All the routers in a single HSRP group shares a single MAC address and IP address, which acts a default gateway to the local network.
+HSRP allows you to configure two or more routers as standby routers and only a single router as an active router at a time.
+All the routers in a single HSRP group shares a single MAC address and IP address, which acts as a default gateway to the local network.
 The Active router is responsible for forwarding the traffic.
 If it fails, the Standby router takes up all the responsibilities of the active router and forwards the traffic.

 Some important terms related to HSRP :

 - Virtual IP : IP address from local subnet is assigned as default gateway to all local hosts in the network.

 - Virtual MAC address : MAC address is generated automatically by HSRP.
 The first 24 bits will be default CISCO address (i.e. 0000.0c).
 The next 16 bits are HSRP ID (i.e. 07.ac).
 The next 8 bits will be the group number in hexadecimal. e.g- if the group number is 10 then the last 8 bits will be 0a.

 - Hello messages : Periodic messages exchanged by active and standby routers.
 These messages are exchanged after every 3 seconds telling the state of router.

 - Hold down timer : Its default value is 10 seconds i.e roughly 3 times the value of hello message.
 This timer tells us about the router that how much time will the standby router waits for hello message if it is not received on time.